alyssacapps/IASC-1P04/README.md

 ## About the Game

 The Secrets of Eldergrove is a short adventure game where the objective is to find a hidden treasure in the Eldergrove woods.
 The player is faced with moral choices which can lead them down a differnt path depending on what they chose.
+Beware the loud music throughout the game.

 ## Play now